veracity/veracity-documentation/sections/marketplace/fullydigital.md

 - A manual process can be set up to give access

 Giving access to the service itself is in many cases not sufficient as there are needs to set-up access levels inside the service as well.
 We do have some options for giving messages to initiate this process as well.

+## Customer journey
+For details on how the journey will be for the customer have a look at this customer journey
+<a href="assets/UserJourneyPurchasableProducts.png" download>Click to Download</a>